gep13/gep13/input/blog/job-vacancy-aberdeen-university.md

 Title: 'Job Vacancy: Aberdeen University'
 Published: 30/11/2011
 Tags:
-- Aberdeen
+- aberdeen
-- Job Oppurtunity
+- job opportunity
-- Web
+- web
 ---

 An Aberdeen Developers .Net User Group member has informed me about a job opening at the University of Aberdeen.
 Details of the job are as follows: